johnnygoblue/treasureIsland/README.md

 extension.
 The provided Makefile creates tarballs named `fullsubmit.tar.gz` or `partialsubmit.tar.gz`, but the autograder will accept any file of this format.

 * Include only the source and header files that are required to build the `hunt` executable
 * Include up to 15 properly named test files
 * Include a Makefile
-* The total size of all files included does not exceed 2MB
+* The total size of all files included cannot exceed 2MB
 * No unnecessary C++ files, text files, or other junk from the submit directory
 * All files are submitted in a single "flat" directory, with no subfolders